|Fine, vine dining!|

 |Paddling their own canoe|

-We then headed to the SHAW festival theatre for that night’s performance of the musical Sweet Charity.
-First though, we just had to raid the SHAWP (Shaw Shop) and buy some merchandise which is usually very cool stuff, and I can never resist a good fridge magnet.
+We headed to the SHAW festival theatre for that night’s performance of the musical Sweet Charity.
+First though, we just had to raid the SHAWP (Shaw Shop) and buy some merchandise.
+It’s a super shop and I can never resist a good fridge magnet.

 |If my friends could see me now!|